Exponential Lag Synchronization of Cohen-Grossberg Neural Networks with Discrete and Distributed Delays on Time Scales: Conclusion

 \section{Conclusion}

 We have successfully established the exponential lag synchronization results for a new class of C-GNNs with discrete and distributed time delays on arbitrary time domains by using the theory of time scales and feedback control law.
 We have also studied some special cases of the considered problem.
 We mainly used a unified matrix-measure theory and Halanay inequality to establish these results.
-The obtained results are verified by providing a simulated example for different time domains including the continuous-time domain (case 1 of \Cref{ex-1}), discrete-time domain (case 2 of \Cref{ex-1}), and non-overlapping time domain (case 3 of \Cref{ex-1}).
+The obtained results are verified by providing some simulated examples for different time domains including the continuous-time domain (case 1 of \Cref{ex-1}, \Cref{ex-3}), discrete-time domain (case 2 of \Cref{ex-1}), and non-overlapping time domain (case 3 of \Cref{ex-1}).
+Possible future research could concern an extension of the results to non-smooth though still bounded functions.
+Another potential future direction is to further investigate the stability and synchronization results for C-GNNs with delays and impulsive conditions on arbitrary time domains.
+This could include studying the effects of different types of delays, such as time-varying delays or distributed delays, on the synchronization of C-GNNs.
+Additionally, it could be interesting to investigate the robustness and reliability of the synchronization results for C-GNNs with delays and stochastic effects on time scales.
+This could include studying the effects of random disturbances or noise on the synchronization of C-GNNs, and how the proposed approach can be modified to handle these types of effects.